SRM-Hackathon/RevEngineering/README.md

 The system we wish to build in turn is a recommender system for betterment of mental health of the user.
 It takes as input the facial features or text based mood and outputs a host of media, like movies, songs and poems for the user.

 We will use a** Computer Vision** trained model using OpenCV to extract the facial features and Keras to detect mood from the same using a Deep Learning model and similiarly use nltk or other associated Natural Language Processing Libraries to ascertain the mood of the user from the textual input.
-A recommendation system is then built using Spotipy API and LastFM 360k music Dataset for the music and the IMDB Dataset for the movies part.
+A recommendation system is then built using LastFM 360k music Dataset for the music and the IMDB Dataset for the movies part.

 We also use Neural Style Transfer to apply a filter on the image of the user using Deep Learning in OpenCV.
 The poetry recommendation system runs using a self built dataset and a model to recommend poems based on specific query words.